ropensci/USAboundaries/cran-comments.md

 This is an updated version of the 'USAboundaries' package from version 0.2.0 to version 0.3.0.

+Following a suggestion from CRAN maintainers, documentation links to the USAboundariesData package have been removed.

 ## Test environments

 * local OS X install, R 3.4.0